 By law, employees are protected from disparate treatment discrimination and adverse impact in the workplace.
 Aside from the legal obligation, there’s an obvious moral case for DE&I. For the world to prosper, we must dismantle and abolish the historical barriers and other institutional factors that have placed non-dominant groups in a disadvantaged position.

-But there are also organizational benefits when a company prioritizes diversity equity and inclusion in the workplace.
+- Retained talent: DE&I policies can also prevent high turnover rates.
 It can aid the recruitment process and help keep talent once they’re on board.

 According to an American Progress study, some two million Americans leave their jobs due to unfairness and discrimination each year, while a Catalyst poll found that 35% of an employee’s emotional investment in their work is connected to their feeling of inclusion.